Hatboxforses/Minimal-ahh-neovim-config/README.md

 # !!!

-https://github.com/catppuccin/windows-terminal(I used this in the screenshot the flavor was macchiato)
+https://github.com/catppuccin/windows-terminal (I used this in the screenshot the flavor was macchiato)